 Support Back To Work

-If you require support to help you return to work, Sue Hall has clinics in the surgery once a week.
+If you require support to help you return to work, We have a support worker that has clinics in the surgery once a week.
 Should you require support, which may include training or help and advice in returning to the job market.